hxu-hms/lsp-minerva-tutorial/_episodes/03-curated.md

 > 2. Remove the following channels from the "Structural components" group:
 >   * CD3D
 >   * CD4
+> 3. Drag Keratin left to order it between DNA1 and Ki-67.
-> 2. Add the following channels to the "Immune cells" group:
+> 4. Add the following channels to the "Immune cells" group:
 >   * CD20
 >   * CD8A
 >   * CD4